-The Education Committee of the Wellstone Democratic Renewal Club will also review candidates for school board and make endorsement recommendations to the club.
-It could become a source for cultivating new pro–public education/pro–teacher and teachers union candidates to run.
+The Education Committee of the Wellstone Democratic Renewal Club will also review candidates for the school board and make endorsement recommendations to the club.
+It could become a source for cultivating new pro-public education/pro-teacher and teachers union candidates to run.
 And it could develop education-related questions to pose to candidates for City Council and other civic bodies.

 Statewide, the committee can reach out to legislators and other community groups (such as Richmond Progressive Alliance) to change state charter school laws to make them subject to democratic control and accountability (for example, making them subject to conflict of interest laws and the Open Meeting and Public Records acts), and to take positions on statewide initiatives and candidates based on their educational positions.